skanzajamal/Share_Price_Application/README.md

 - Front-end: AngularJS, HTML, CSS, Bootstrap
 - Back-end: SpringBoot (JAVA)
 - Database: PostgreSQL
+- Apache Kafka

 # Build Instructions

-- Install Intellij Idea
+- Install IntelliJ Idea

 - Install JDK 11

-- run mvn clean install to install the package into the local repository

-- press run or debug to start the application
+to install kafka visit https://kafka.apache.org/downloads and download kafka from binary downloads, verion 3.5.1

+open terminal in kafka folder and run the following command:

+$ .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties

+open a new terminal in the same kafka folder and run the following command:

+$ .\bin\windows\kafka-server-start.bat .\config\server.properties

-- the application will start on port 8088 and url http://localhost:/8088
+in your IDE press debug or run button, then the application will start on port 8088

-- for api docs: open in browser http://localhost:8088/swagger-ui/
+for api docs: open in browser http://localhost:8088/swagger-ui/

-- to generate the binary run mvn clean deploy
+to generate the binary run mvn clean deploy

+# Viewing messages in Kafka

+use the Kafka-console-consumer to view your messages.

+open a new terminal in the same kafka folder and run the following command to get all messages in a topic from the beginning.

+$ .\bin\windows\kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic employee --from-beginning